An Overview of Packaging for Python¶

 In most deployment pipelines, the OS package manager is just one piece of the puzzle.

-Virtualenvs have been an indispensible tool for multiple generations of Python developer, but are slowly fading from view, as they are being wrapped by higher-level tools.
+Virtualenvs have been an indispensable tool for multiple generations of Python developer, but are slowly fading from view, as they are being wrapped by higher-level tools.
 With packaging in particular, virtualenvs are used as a primitive in the dh-virtualenv tool and osnap, both of which wrap virtualenvs in a self-contained way.

 For production deployments, do not rely on running